Baby hatch: Modern examples

 A baby hatch was installed by Door of Hope Children's Mission (Hole in the Wall) in Johannesburg, South Africa in 1999 after the pastor, Cheryl Allen, learned that a high number of newly born infants were abandoned.
 Pastor Allen realised that many of those desperate women and girls may well have acted differently if there had been an alternative.
 The church made a hole in their wall and a "baby bin" was installed allowing for mothers to leave their babies any time, day or night.
 The moment a baby is placed in the "baby bin" care workers on duty receive an electronic signal alerting them.
 The baby is taken in and the anonymity of the "donor" ensured.
 Baby M was the first baby that came through the "baby bin", arriving on 3 October 1999.
-To date (2013), Door of Hope has received over 1300 babies.
-148 have come through the "baby bin" but most come from hospitals, police or community members and some babies have even been brought personally by the mothers.
+By 2013, Door of Hope had received over 1300 babies.
+148 came through the "baby bin" but most come from hospitals, police or community members and some babies have even been brought personally by the mothers.

 Another modern baby hatch was installed in the Altona district of Hamburg, Germany on 11 April 2000, after a series of cases in 1999 where children were abandoned and found dead from exposure.
 It consisted of a warm bed in which the child could be placed from outside the building.
 After a short delay to allow the person who left the child to leave anonymously, a silent alarm was set off which alerted staff.
 By 2010, 38 babies had been left in the Findelbaby baby hatch in Hamburg, 14 of whom were later reclaimed by their mothers.

 The Edhi Foundation in Pakistan offers a similar system.

 Baby boxes are becoming more widespread in the United States after the 2022 Supreme Court decision Dobbs v.
 Jackson Women's Health Organization allowed states to prohibit abortion.